 For Endometriosis Awareness Week, this is a special piece about the mental impact of experiencing Endometriosis.
-I am delighted that Kells Swaby of Endo & U has written this blog for Diverse Minds.
+I am delighted that Kelly Swaby, Health and Life Coach has written this blog for Diverse Minds.
 I used to be a Trustee of the Endometriosis She Trust, so this is something I feel passionately about as an ally.

 Pain and Endometriosis

 I sit here writing this blog with my faithful Livia (a device that provides drug-free relief from menstrual cramps).
 It is attached to me to support my pain management as I head towards my menstruation.
 I’m not bleeding yet, but the pain has already begun.
 In fact I often find myself in pain throughout the month!
 Why, you may ask?
 Well I’m 1 in 10 women worldwide that has Endometriosis.
 A disease that is extremely common but on average takes yet 7.5 years to be diagnosed.

 “Endometriosis (pronounced en- doh – mee – tree – oh – sis) is the name given to the condition where cells (like the ones in the lining of the womb) uterus are found elsewhere in the body.
 Each month these cells react in the same way to those in the womb, building up and then breaking down and bleeding.
 Unlike the cells in the womb that leave the body as a period, this blood has no way to escape.

 “It is a chronic and debilitating condition that causes painful or heavy periods.
 It may also lead to infertility, fatigue and bowel and bladder problems.” – Endometriosis UK